 “So the man said.”
 He nodded to the detective.
 “Kids are tough.”

-The store seemed choked with stale smoke and strange smells.
+The store seemed choked with stale smoke and strange smells, more than it had before.
 “I need some air.”

 I left them chatting and walked to the street.
 A handful of residents had returned as if lured by the softly glowing signs.
 A car pulled out of a pay-by-hour lot on the corner and drove away.